 Ijeoma Nwagwu, Ph.D.
 (Harvard Law), LL.M.
 (Harvard Law), B.L.(NLS, Abuja) earned her doctorate in Law (S.J.D) and Masters in Law (L.L.M) degrees from Harvard Law School and was awarded the Landon H. Gammon prize for academic excellence.

 An active member of the community, Ijeoma volunteers on youth/education programmes and is passionate about finding creative solutions to education and development challenges in Africa.
-She currently manages the First Bank Sustainability Centre at Lagos Business School where as part of the faculty she teaches courses on strategy, sustainability, corporate social responsibility, and social entrepreneurship.
+She currently manages the First Bank Sustainability Centre at Lagos Business School where as a member of faculty, she teaches courses in Strategy, Sustainability, Corporate Social Responsibility, and Social Entrepreneurship.

 Ijeoma also speaks and writes extensively on law and sustainable development, as well as governance and the private sector in emerging markets.
 She is on the Board of Afro-tech girls, a non-profit that encourages girls to pursue STEM (Science, Technology, Engineering, and Math) careers.
 Ijeoma also serves on the advisory board of the Network for Business Sustainability, a collaborative of international academic experts and business leaders focused on sustainability issues.Back to Ijeoma Nwagwu